pascoalf/MVeM/README.md

 <https://benjjneb.github.io/dada2/tutorial.html>

-If the primers are present in your samples and you are sure that they are right at the beginning of the sequence, then you can use 'trimLeft' to remove them.
+If the primers are present in your samples and you are sure that they are right at the beginning of the sequence, then you can use `trimLeft` to remove them.

 All other parameters are set to default.